 I stop for a nice big coffee and a massive lomo sandwich with tomato which really hits the spot.
 On days like this, merino really comes into its own – yes, I am damp from top to toe, but don’t really feel cold, even while drying out in the lovely brown bar full of wet travellers.
 There is an odd atmosphere: most I chat to are heading for León, but not excited about it, not now.
 Some of them will have a rest day there, some will return home from there, some will walk right through.
 I have an appointment to meet my previous camino family at a bar overlooking the cathedral, either tonight or tomorrow night.
-Tonight and tomorrow, most likely.
+It will be tomorrow night now.

 Just as I am getting dry again it’s time to move on.
-Another 6+ kms of not every interesting walking in the heavy rain, and I am done for the day.
+Another 6+ kms of not very interesting walking in the heavy rain, and I am done for the day.

 I am stopping in Villarente, where I have booked a bed for the night in the San Pelayo, and will hole up and wait out the rain.
 Finally I cross the bridge and pass the first albergue, with a massive outdoor pool which makes me laugh.
 That would have looked sooo tempting on any other day, like tomorrow.
 Because tomorrow the rain is supposed to stop, and I will be taking a short 13 km morning stroll into León in the sunshine.
 I will still have plenty of time to shower, change and enjoy the delights of the big city, and still have a rest day there before I fly back home.
 A great plan, if I must say so myself.